ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 {:databaseservices}

-IBM Cloud offers a selection of [databases](https://console.bluemix.net/catalog/?category=databases) to which can be called database-as-a-services.
-You can find both relation and non-relation databases depending on your business needs.
+IBM Cloud offers a selection of [databases as a service](https://console.bluemix.net/catalog/?category=databases) both relation and non-relation databases depending on your business needs.
 Database-as-service comes with many advantages that are too good to avoid.
 Using a database-as-service like Cloudant you can take advantages of the multi-region support allowing you to do live replication between two database services in different regions, backups, scaling and maximum uptime.

 **Key features:**

 - A database service built and accessed through a cloud platform
 - Enables enterprise users to host databases without buying dedicated hardware
 - Can be managed by the user or offered as a service and managed by a provider
-- Can support SQL (including MySQL) or NoSQL databases
+- Can support SQL or NoSQL databases
 - Accessed through a web interface or vendor-provided API

 **Prepping for multi-region architecture**

-- Does the database support Multi-Region architecture?
+- What are the resiliency options of the database service?
 - How is replication handled between multiple database services across regions?
 - How is the data backed up?
 - What are the disaster recovery approaches for each?